It says to expand and simplify this. So we’ve got two sets of brackets we want to expand it all out.

-So here I want to multiply a with the a and also the positive one and this time I want to multiply, this time it’s negative a in front isn’t it, so I want to multiply the negative a to the two and negative a to the negative 2a.
+So here I want to multiply a with the a and also the positive one, and this time I want to multiply, this time it’s negative a in front, isn’t it?
+So I want to multiply the negative a to the two and negative a by the negative 2a.

 So see how we’ve got different signs we’ve got negative and negative and we’ve got these involved, so that’s why I’m asking you to be extra careful okay so let’s do it a times a is a squared and a times one is just a isn’t it so that’s how I expanded the first one now here, negative a times 2 is negative 2a but see here I change the sign to a positive because look negative a times negative 2a, what’s negative negative guys it’s positive isn’t it so that’s why I change it to a positive and

 so many students forget to make this into a positive in their exam so many people forget this so every time you get a question like this be extra careful some people just put a negative in front for some reason because they forget so here negative negative makes a positive and then a times 2a is 2a squared okay so that’s what I did.

 Now all we need to do guys is gather up our like terms because that’s how we simplify so let’s go to like terms see how a squared and we’ve got a squared here and we’ve got an a and we’ve got a negative 2a they’re common aren’t they so we’ll gather the common parts like this because a plus 2a sorry a squared plus 2a squared is 3a squared and a minus 2a is negative a, hopefully, I don’t have to explain explain too much of the simplifying because we’ve done that in the previous section so basically I’m gathering up my coefficients together right?